Heavy metal music: Mainstream: late 1970s and 1980s

-The first generation of metal bands was ceding the limelight.
+During this time, the first generation of metal bands was ceding the limelight.
 Deep Purple broke up soon after Blackmore's departure in 1975, and Led Zeppelin split following drummer John Bonham's death in 1980.
 Black Sabbath were plagued with infighting and substance abuse, while facing fierce competition from their opening band, Van Halen.
 Eddie Van Halen established himself as one of the leading metal guitarists of the era.
 His solo on "Eruption", from the band's self-titled 1978 album, is considered a milestone.
 Eddie Van Halen's sound even crossed over into pop music when his guitar solo was featured on the track "Beat It" by Michael Jackson, which reached No. 1 in the U.S. in February 1983.

 Inspired by Van Halen's success, a metal scene began to develop in Southern California during the late 1970s.
-Based on the clubs of L.A.'s Sunset Strip, bands such as Mötley Crüe, Quiet Riot, Ratt and W.A.S.P. were influenced by traditional heavy metal of the 1970s.
+Based on the clubs of L.A.'s Sunset Strip, bands such as Mötley Crüe, Quiet Riot, Ratt, W.A.S.P. and Roxx Regime (who later became Stryper) were influenced by traditional heavy metal of the 1970s.
+Ratt frontman Stephen Pearcy later identified this same cluster of bands as the small handful that "really kickstarted" the scene.
 These acts incorporated the theatrics (and sometimes makeup) of glam metal or "hair metal" bands such as Alice Cooper and Kiss.
 Glam metal bands were often visually distinguished by long, overworked hairstyles accompanied by wardrobes which were sometimes considered cross-gender.
 The lyrics of these glam metal bands characteristically emphasized hedonism and wild behavior, including lyrics that involved sexual expletives and the use of narcotics.
 In the wake of the New Wave of British Heavy Metal and Judas Priest's breakthrough with British Steel (1980), heavy metal became increasingly popular in the early 1980s.
 Many metal artists benefited from the exposure they received on MTV, which began airing in 1981; sales often soared if a band's videos screened on the channel.
 Def Leppard's videos for Pyromania (1983) made them superstars in America, and Quiet Riot became the first domestic heavy metal band to top the Billboard chart with Metal Health (1983).
 One of the seminal events in metal's growing popularity was the 1983 US Festival in California, where the "heavy metal day" featuring Ozzy Osbourne, Van Halen, Scorpions, Mötley Crüe, Judas Priest and others drew the largest audiences of the three-day event.